IBM-Blockchain-Archive/fabric-boilerplate/README.md

 - Save the certificate in blockchain/deployBluemix
 - Copy the cerfificate to `$GOPATH/src/github.com/chaincode/fabric-boilerplate/` and rename the file to certificate.pem

-- Register users and deploy chaincode go to fabric-boilerplate/blockchain/deployBluemix
+- Register users and deploy chaincode
+Go to fabric-boilerplate/blockchain/deployBluemix
 > node deployAndRegister.js

 (This can take about 30 seconds)